-FLUXNET is a global network of micrometeorological flux measurement sites that measure the exchanges of carbon dioxide, water vapor, and energy between the biosphere and atmosphere.
+FLUXNET is a global network of micrometeorological flux measurement sites, which measure the exchanges of carbon dioxide, water vapor and energy between the biosphere and atmosphere.
 At present over 140 sites are operating on a long-term and continuous basis.
-Vegetation under study includes temperate conifer and broadleaved (deciduous and evergreen) forests, tropical and boreal forests, crops, grasslands, chaparral, wetlands, and tundra.
-Sites exist on five continents and their latitudinal distribution ranges from 70°N to 30°S.
+Vegetation under study includes temperate conifer and broadleaved (deciduous and evergreen) forests, tropical and boreal forests, crops, grasslands, chaparral, wetlands and tundra.
+Sites exist on five continents and their latitudinal distribution ranges from 70 degrees north to 30 degrees south.

 FLUXNET has several primary functions.
-First, it provides infrastructure for compiling, archiving, and distributing carbon, water, and energy flux measurement, and meteorological, plant, and soil data to the science community.
-(Data and site information are available online at the FLUXNET Web site, http://www-eosdis.ornl.gov/FLUXNET/.)
-Second, the project supports calibration and flux intercomparison activities.
-This activity ensures that data from the regional networks are intercomparable.
-And third, FLUXNET supports the synthesis, discussion, and communication of ideas and data by supporting project scientists, workshops, and visiting scientists.
-The overarching goal is to provide information for validating computations of net primary productivity, evaporation, and energy absorption that are being generated by sensors mounted on the NASA Terra satellite.
+First, it provides infrastructure for compiling, archiving and distributing carbon, water and energy flux measurement, meteorological, plant and soil data to the science community.
+Data and site information are available from the FLUXNET website, http://www-eosdis.ornl.gov/FLUXNET.
+Second, the project supports calibration and flux inter-comparison activities.
+This activity ensures that data from the regional networks are inter-comparable.
+And thirdly, FLUXNET supports the synthesis, discussion and communication of ideas and data by supporting project scientists, workshops and visiting scientists.
+The overarching goal is to provide information for validating computations of net primary productivity, evaporation and energy absorption that are being generated by sensors mounted on the NASA TERRA satellite.

-Data being compiled by FLUXNET are being used to quantify and compare magnitudes and dynamics of annual ecosystem carbon and water balances, to quantify the response of stand-scale carbon dioxide and water vapor flux densities to controlling biotic and abiotic factors, and to validate a hierarchy of soil-plant-atmosphere trace gas exchange models.
-Findings so far include 1) net CO_2 exchange of temperate broadleaved forests increases by about 5.7 g C m-2 day-1 for each additional day that the growing season is extended; 2) the sensitivity of net ecosystem CO_2 exchange to sunlight doubles if the sky is cloudy rather than clear; 3) the spectrum of CO_2 flux density exhibits peaks at timescales of days, weeks, and years, and a spectral gap exists at the month timescale; 4) the optimal temperature of net CO_2 exchange varies with mean summer temperature; and 5) stand age affects carbon dioxide and water vapor flux densities.
+Data being compile by FLUXNET are being used to quantify and compare magnitudes and dynamics of annual ecosystem carbon and water balances, to quantify the response of stand-scale carbon dioxide and water vapor flux densities to controlling biotic and abiotic factors, and to validate a hierarchy of soil-plant-atmosphere trace gas exchange models.
+Findings so far include: 1) net CO2 exchange of temperate broadleaved forests increases by about 5.7 gC m-2 day-1 for each additional day that the growing season is extended; 2) the sensitivity of net ecosystem CO2 exchange to sunlight doubles if the sky is cloudy rather than clear; 3) the spectrum of CO2 flux density exhibits peaks at time scales of days, weeks and year and a spectral gap at the month time scale; 4) the optimal temperature of net CO2 exchange varies with mean summer temperature; and 5) stand age affects carbon dioxide and water vapor flux densities.